John Sinclair, 1st Baron Pentland

 "As much as anyone in the new Cabinet after the 1905 election, he embodied the new liberalism of state intervention on the side of the weak.
 He was also a staunch proponent of legislation tailored to Scottish circumstances.
-His advocacy of the Scottish Education Act of 1908, which provided for improved teacher training and school facilities and meals for students, very much followed the spirit of Lord Aberdeen’s practices on his own estates.
+His advocacy of the Education (Scotland) Act 1908 (8 Edw.
+7. c.
+63), which provided for improved teacher training and school facilities and meals for students, very much followed the spirit of Lord Aberdeen’s practices on his own estates.
 So, too, did Sinclair’s support for legislation to secure the land rights of Scottish crofters."

 Early life and ancestry

 John Sinclair was born at 6 Moray Place, Edinburgh to Captain John Sinclair (1826–1871), an officer in the Bengal Army and Agnes Sinclair, daughter of John Learmonth of Dean who constructed the Dean Bridge of Edinburgh, on 7 July 1860.
 John Sinclair was the eldest of three sons.

 Captain John Sinclair of Lyth was the grandson of Sir John Sinclair of Barrock, 6th baronet of Dunbeath, and descended from George Sinclair of Mey (himself third son of the 4th Earl of Caithness), who died 1616.
 He was thus a distant cousin of the contemporary Earls of Caithness who were descended from the 7th Baronet, of Mey.